PayPack logo

 Note: The value is set to Succeeded and is read-only.

 • Transaction Type: Determines which NetSuite transaction type is created for each imported Stripe charge.
-Choose between Cash Sale, Customer Payment, or Customer Deposit based on your accounting workflow.
+Choose from Cash Sale, Customer Payment, or Customer Deposit based on your accounting workflow.

 • Transaction Field Mappings: Controls how Stripe Charge fields are mapped to NetSuite transaction fields (Cash Sale, Customer Payment, or Customer Deposit) and allows you to include related customer data from the associated Stripe customer.